 Have you been diagnosed with IBS but not sure of the cause?
 SIBO can often be a factor.
-Read below how Functional Medicine can help you.
+Read below how Functional Medicine may be able to help you.

 Your small intestine is around three and a half times the length of your body, and it’s joined to your much shorter colon by a special valve.
 It’s where most of the nutrients from your food are absorbed.
 In your large intestine on the other hand water is removed, waste products are processed for excretion and bacteria ferment dietary fibre to liberate more vitamins.